Caleb-Mantey/design-patterns-in-js/Readme.md

 The memento pattern is also know as the undo pattern.
 This pattern makes it easier to implement undo functionality in you application.
 Imagine you have been taxed to build a text editor which has an undo feature or a game where a user can undo some actions.
 Without the memento pattern this will take a lot of effort to implement.

+## State Pattern
+The state pattern is used when your application needs to switch between a lot of states.
+This pattern eliminates long if statements in your code makes your code more maintainable and readable.